 - Bake in the pre-heated oven for about 8 minutes, until the edges begin to turn golden.
 Watch carefully to avoid overbaking.
 Remove from the oven and allow to cool for about 5 minutes on the tray before transferring to a wire rack to cool completely.

-Instructions for Marshmallow Fluff Buttercream and Assembly
+Instructions for Marshmallow Fluff Frosting and Assembly

 - In a large bowl using an electric hand mixer, beat together the softened butter, powdered sugar and marshmallow fluff until a thick cream.
 Add the vanilla and milk, beating to combine.